mongoose-os-libs/fingerprint/README.md

 *   `MGOS_FINGERPRINT_EV_INITIALIZED`: when the chip is first initialized successfully.
 *   `MGOS_FINGERPRINT_EV_IMAGE`: each time the sensor has successfully fetched an image.
 *   `MGOS_FINGERPRINT_EV_MATCH_OK`: in _match mode_ each time an image matched with one
     of the model entries in the flash database.
+The matched fingerprint ID and score are packed into `*ev_data`, the top 16 bits are the `score`, the lower 16 bits are the `finger_id`.
 *   `MGOS_FINGERPRINT_EV_MATCH_ERROR`: in _match mode_ each time an image did not match
     with any model entries in the flash database, or if a processing error occured.
 *   `MGOS_FINGERPRINT_EV_STATE_MATCH`: when _match mode_ is entered.